waldh4ri/ninjask/README.md

 This tool is experimental and under active development.
 Performance and features may change.

 ## Goals
-- Toy with SIMD-optimized DataFrame for large CSVs
-- Provide a responsive, interactive terminal UI
+- Provide a responsive, interactive terminal UI to quickly get a glance at a CSV
 - Explore Polars and Rust for high-performance data handling

 ## License